Cacti/plugin_flowview/service/README.md

 * Then, edit the file and ensure that the path to the flow-capture script is accurate

-* Then, run 'systemtl enable flow-capture'
+* Then, run 'systemctl enable flow-capture'

 * Lastly, run: